 None of the trusts discussed above are "Medicaid qualifying trusts" (MQTs).
 Medicaid qualifying trusts are trusts established before 1993 that generally cause the beneficiary to be ineligible for Medicaid.

 Qualified income trusts, also called Miller Trusts or simply income trusts, allow Medicaid applicants in states without a medically needy program to qualify for Medicaid when their monthly income is above the Medicaid limit.
 The income in the trust is used to pay for the costs of care.
-For more information, see our article on using qualified income trusts with Medicaid.
+For more information, see Nolo's article on using qualified income trusts with Medicaid.